Selecting and Evaluating Sources

-Selecting materials to use in an assignment requires careful evaluation.
-Critical thinkers (you!) must analyze the data retrieved — whether they found it in the physical library, a library database or on the free internet.
+Selecting sources to use in an assignment requires careful evaluation.
+Critical thinkers (you!) must analyze the data retrieved — whether you find it in the physical library, a library database or on the free internet.

 See also: How to Evaluate a Wikipedia Article via UC Davis Libraries